bfox9900/CAMEL99-ITC/README.md

 ### Jun 3 2018 V2.0.15
 SND! is now a code word.
 Speeds up writes to the sound chip by 75% for a 2 byte penalty.(more important with background players)

-?ABORT is smaller because it use SOURCE instead of HERE COUNT.
-(Didn't see that)
+?ABORT is smaller because it use SOURCE instead of HERE COUNT. (totally missed that)

 >BODY was a wrapper on 2+.
 Now it is a code word synonym for 2+.

 ### Overview